JasonFu1998/JasonFu1998.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Doktorand researcher at RISE Research Institutes of Sweden.

-My research topic is adversarial robust multimodal machine learning.
+I am now working on adversarial robust multimodal machine learning under the supervision of <a href='https://scholar.google.com/citations?user=DqynYRgAAAAJ&hl=en'>Anders Holst</a>.

 In building...